7 traits of top football scouts: What separates the best from the rest

 Developing these skills

-These six traits aren’t talents you’re born with; they’re skills that improve through practice and proper training.
+These seven traits aren’t talents you’re born with; they’re skills that improve through practice and proper training.
 At 360 Scouting, we focus on building these specific abilities because they consistently separate successful scouts from those who struggle.

 The biggest challenge most scouts face?
 They have good football knowledge and can spot talent, but struggle to transform scattered observations into structured analysis and reporting.
 That’s where proper frameworks and methodology make all the difference.

-PS: Ready to develop these six traits yourself?
+PS: Ready to develop these seven traits yourself?
 We regularly open application rounds for football scouts throughout the year.
 We’re looking for scouts who value structured methodology over scattered observations, exactly what we’ve discussed in this article.
 Please fill out the form to be notified when the next assessment becomes available.
 No CVs or cover letters needed, just your commitment to improving.
-We provide feedback on the assessment, even if you don’t advance, which helps you develop these six essential traits further.
+We provide feedback on the assessment, even if you don’t advance, which helps you develop these seven essential traits further.

 Ready to kickstart your career as video scout?